-At RSC, we feel that the choice to become a parent is an individual one, which is why RSC welcomes single women who want to use assisted reproductive technology to begin their families.
+At Reproductive Science Center, we feel that the choice to become a parent is an individual one, which is why RSC welcomes single women who want to use assisted reproductive technology to begin their families.
+Whether you consider yourself a Choice Mom, Single Mom by Choice, Single Mom by Design, or just “Mom,” we understand that each scenario is unique and will work to put you on the path towards the family you desire.

 “Women today are under a lot of pressure to find a suitable spouse before time runs out on their biological clocks.
-As women become more secure in their careers they are less willing to wait, even if it means going solo,” says RSC’s Dr. Susan P. Willman.
+As women become more secure in their careers, they are less willing to wait, even if it means going solo,” says RSC’s Dr. Susan P. Willman.
+About one in ten of Dr. Willman’s patients are single women, compared to just a handful a decade ago.
+If they cannot find their partners “in time,” women are increasingly willing to start their families and hope to find their mates later.

 Childbearing by unmarried women has increased to historic levels, according to the most recent data from the Center for Disease Control National Vital Statistics Report.
 Nearly four in 10 babies born in the United States were born to single mothers.
 Of 4.3 million total births nationally, 1.7 million were to single mothers.